WCN’21 abstract submission is now closed.

 After your submission has been submitted, you will receive a confirmation email within two business days.
 If the email doesn’t appear, please check your spam folder.

-If you submit your abstract on the day of the deadline (November 18) and do not receive confirmation within 48 hours, please email: email@example.com to make sure your abstract has been received.
+If you submitted your abstract on the last day of submission (November 30, 2020) and do not receive confirmation within 48 hours, please email: email@example.com to make sure your abstract has been received.

 Explore abstract categories below:

 Acute kidney injury, electrolytes, and acid-base disorders, tropical diseases, RPGN, and pregnancy-related renal disease